Particular/docs.particular.net/Content/ServiceMatrix/getting-started-with-servicematrix-2.0.md

 The dashed areas within the canvas and the buttons at the top are used to start building your solution.
 NOTE: Alternatively, they can also be created using the Solution Builder tree view.
 However, since this is a visual tool, this example will demonstrate using the canvas.
 As items are added to the canvas they will appear in the Solution Builder as well as in the Solution Explorer project.

 ##Building the Online Sales Solution
-Our online sales example involves a website that collects online orders and a backend order processing system that processes them.
+Our online sales example involves a website that collects online orders and a back-end order processing system that processes them.

 To build the solution you will define and endpoint for the website and another endpoint for the order processing system.
 A new 'Sales' service will define components for submitting and processing orders as well as a command message to represent the order submission.